XuanzhengL/Coinflip-VRF/README.md

 By using the `RequestSent` and `RequestFulfilled` events, we can comprehensively track the lifecycle of a Chainlink VRF randomness request, from submission to completion, ensuring accuracy and traceability of the random data.

+# Part B
+Related code is in the file.

 # Part C